liaoweiduo/continual-learning-baselines/rebuttal.md

 ### Q1: Move related work from appendix to main paper
 >
 > - This is a very good advice.
-Unfortunately, due to the page limit, we did not include them in our main paper.
+Unfortunately, due to the page limit, we did not include them in our main text.
 However, we clearly understand that they are important for the reader so we will include them in the revision.

 ### Q2: Too strict requirement of frozen feature extractor
 >
-> - Very good comments.
-First I would like to highlight that our benchmarks do not impose any restriction on the methods.
-During CL training, the methods’ feature extractor does not have to be frozen (which is also the case in our experiments).
+> First I would like to highlight that our benchmarks **do not impose any restriction** on the methods.
 Maybe our claim in the main paper misleads you, and we will correct the expression in the revision.
+>
+> - During **CL training**, the methods’ feature extractor does not have to be frozen (which is also the case in our experiments).
+>
+> - We now explain why we chose to use **few-shot tasks** and **frozen feature extractors** during **evaluation**.
+>
-> - We now explain why we chose to use few-shot tasks and frozen feature extractors during evaluation.
-At the specific checkpoint (after finishing all continual training tasks), we use our evaluation protocol to evaluate the model’s compositionality.
-In such a condition, if the number of support samples in the evaluation task is large, the feature extractor may learn from them, and thus, we can not actually judge whether the good performance comes from the original feature extractor (learned from old tasks).
+>   - At the specific checkpoint (after finishing all continual training tasks), we use our evaluation tasks to evaluate the model’s compositionality.
+In such a condition, if the number of support samples in a evaluation task is large, the feature extractor may learn from them, and thus, we can not actually judge whether the good performance comes from the original feature extractor (learned from old tasks).
+>
-> - We also tried to not freeze the feature extractor.
-And the results were presented in Appendix E.7.
+>   - We also have tried to not freeze the feature extractor and the results are presented in Appendix E.7.
 For your convenience, we show our observation: all methods showed a performance drop if not freezing the feature extractor, especially for ER.
-It was clearly an overfitting issue and the bad effect was method-dependent.
+It was clearly an overfitting issue and this bad effect was method-dependent.
 So in order to eliminate this effect when comparing the accuracies among methods, we froze the feature extractor.
+>
-> - Note that methods that don't explicitly separate feature learning from classifier learning can also use our evaluation protocol, as long as they can handle few-shot cases.
+> - Note that ``frozen feature extractor'' is not a strict requirement, thus, methods that don't explicitly separate feature learning from classifier learning can also use our evaluation protocol.

 ### Q3: ``Never-ending'' CL sense
 >
-> - This is a very good comment.
+> This is a very good comment.
 Our reported results were indeed static (only evaluating after finishing all continual training tasks), but the setting is clearly a never-ending CL.
+>
 > - We claim that our diagnosing evaluation can be used at any checkpoint (not to be restricted at the end of all continual training tasks).
 We report the per-task Hn on 10-way COBJ as follows:
 >
 >    | Methods | Hn_1 | Hn_2 | Hn_3 |